Strategies need structure.

 - A loose structure of governance to help you manage and track your strategy.

-You can think of strategic planning models as 'templates' into which you can drop your own ideas.
-At the end, you'll come out with a strategic plan which is sensibly structured and gives you a clear set of actions upon which to work.
-Now that we've defined what a strategic planning model actually is, let's look at the different elements that one should contain.
+You can think of strategic planning models as “templates” into which you can drop your own ideas.
+In the end, you'll come out with a strategic plan which is sensibly structured and gives you a clear set of actions upon which to work.
+Now that we've defined what a strategic planning model actually is let's look at the different elements that one should contain.

-Frameworks are essentially methodologies that you can apply to help you come up with your goals, as well as categorize your goals to ensure they're balanced and will meet your needs.
-You can check out our guide to some of the more popular strategic frameworks here.
+- Frameworks are methodologies that you can apply to help you come up with your goals, as well as categorize your goals to ensure they're balanced and will meet your needs.

-We've deliberately selected only those examples of strategic planning models that include both Structure & Governance since we think that both are critical when it comes to actually implement your strategic plan.
-What's the point in having an awesome strategy on paper if you have no effective way to actually execute it?!
+Below, you’ll find examples of strategic planning models that include both Structure & Governance since both are critical to implementing your strategic plan.
+Because, what's the point in having an awesome strategy on paper if you have no effective way to actually execute it?

-For the purpose of this article, we're only looking at the latter two elements of a strategic planning model, as we've already covered strategy frameworks in an earlier article.
+For the purpose of this article, we're only looking at those specific two elements of a strategic planning model, as we've already covered strategy frameworks in an earlier article

 Strategic Planning Process Models vs Strategic Frameworks